The International Journal of Regression Therapy

 Dr. Krippner originally presented this topic as the keynote speaker during the banquet at the October, 1993 convention of the Association for Past-Life Research and Therapy in San Francisco.
 The importance and scope of his address were such that we asked him to share his comments, observations, and research with our readers.

 The emergence of past-life report therapy is one of many harbingers of what many philosophers have called the “postmodern age.”
 “Modernism” or “modernity” holds that the methods of “objective” natural science will reveal “the external world” and lead to unanimity of belief regarding “natural laws” and their implications.
 However, this glowing vision has never been actualized.
-The search for “objective” methods has revealed that the observer is an inevitable part of what is being observed, and that each set of researchers constructs what they are looking for in a way that influences what they eventually claim to discover (Gergen, 1991).
+The search for “objective” methods has revealed … Read the rest

 Spirit World Of The Native American – Lewis E. Mehl (Is.8)